GuilhermeCF10/marketing-report-generator/README.md

 This work is based on the **Analytics Case Study v2 4** and implements the methodology described in the document `data/Analytics Case Studyv2 4.pdf`.
 The analysis is performed on the dataset provided in `data/analytics-case-study-data-8.xlsx`, containing marketing funnel data and prospect information for comprehensive business intelligence.

+### 💬 Discussion Responses

+The `DISCUSSION.md` file contains detailed responses to **Section 4: Questions to prepare for discussion** from the original case study document.
+These responses cover:

+1. **Data Cleaning/Preparation Experience** - Real-world examples and challenges
+2. **Data Structure Considerations** - Layout strategy for marketing analysis
+3. **Budget Optimization Analysis** - Approach to marketing budget recommendations
+4. **Statistical Techniques** - Methods for data-driven optimization
+5. **Data Visualization** - Dashboard and insights presentation methodology
+6. **Client Presentation** - Strategies for presenting insights to non-technical stakeholders

+The discussion responses provide context about the implementation approach and demonstrate how existing data engineering skills can be applied to marketing analytics challenges.

 ## 📋 Table of Contents

 - [Overview](#-overview)